 Proper attention to air ducting is core to a healthy forced induction system.
-This section should help in the understanding of the main aspects involved when designing a ducting system for the supercharger installation.
+The following section should aid in understanding the main aspects involved in designing a ducting system for a Rotrex supercharger installation.

-A blow-off-valve (BOV) is optional, but recommended in most applications to prevent surge under deceleration.
+A blow-off-valve (BOV) or recirculation valve is optional but recommended in most applications to prevent surge under deceleration.
 It is critical to use an appropriate size for the specific installation and install it correctly.
 Surge can occur when the supercharger increases pressure ratio at low air flow (left border of the flow map, see technical datasheets).
 Under surge, air flow through the compressor can no longer be maintained and momentary backflow occurs resulting in a characteristic chirping sound.
 Surge can be caused by a blocked inlet air stream, such as a throttle valve or a clogged air filter.
 Continuous operation in surge will cause damage to the supercharger.
-To prevent surge, it is necessary to relieve the system from excessive pressure through re-circulation or blow-off. Α BOV will prevent surge by allowing air to circulate from outlet to inlet of the supercharger under vacuum conditions.
+To prevent surge, it is necessary to relieve the system from excessive pressure through re-circulation or blow-off.
+A BOV will prevent surge by allowing air to circulate from outlet to inlet of the supercharger under vacuum conditions.
 In case re-circulation is directed to the inlet of the supercharger, it is very important that the re-circulation valve is positioned after an intercooler, to avoid excessive heat soak of the supercharger.
-Under cruise and/or urban driving with an incorrectly mounted recirculation valve, the inlet temperature of the supercharger can easily exceed 200°C. Incorrectly placed re-circulation valve will cause damage to the supercharger and voids warranty.
+Under cruise and/or urban driving with an incorrectly mounted re-circulation valve, the inlet temperature of the supercharger can easily exceed 200°C. Incorrectly placed re-circulation valve will cause damage to the supercharger and voids warranty.
 If an intercooler is not installed, excessive pressure must be relieved through blow-off.